-Non-Space Systems Operations – Service to airlines
+Non-Space Systems Operations – Service to aviation

-A range of space weather phenomena can affect both aircrew and aviation technical infrastructure.
-The health of aircrew can be affected due to elevated radiation exposure mainly caused by Galactic Cosmic Rays (GCR) and by occasional solar eruptions of energetic charged particles (Solar Energetic Particles - SEP).
+A range of space weather phenomena can affect both aircrew and aviation technical infrastructures.
+The health of aircrews can be affected due to elevated radiation exposure mainly caused by Galactic Cosmic Rays (GCR) and by occasional solar eruptions of energetic charged particles (Solar Energetic Particles - SEP).
 Technical infrastructure can suffer from degradation or loss of communication and navigation signals, as well as avionics errors.
 Such disruptions can be caused by both electromagnetic and charged particle radiation, as well as changes in the ionospheric conditions.

 This service is implemented through a combination of products, tools and alerts which can be found through the following tabs along with expert support provided by the teams constituting the SWE Network.
 Should you require further guidance in the use of this service, or have specific questions about any aspects of the service presented here, don’t hesitate to contact the Helpdesk.